marco906/SwiftUISample/README.md

 ### Strings / Localization
 The app uses a Xcode String Catalog for managing Strings / Translations.
 Currently only `de` is localised, but you could easily add more languages just by adding it to the catalog.

-To prevent hardcoded strings for localised string keys, those are defined as static properties in `Strings.swift’.
-For Strings containing parameters like ‘%@’ static methods which the parameters as arguments are defined.
+- To prevent hardcoded strings for localised string keys, those are defined as static properties in `Strings.swift’.
+- For Strings containing parameters like ‘%@’ static methods which the parameters as arguments are defined.

 The generation of the `Strings.swift` file is automated using the python script located in `SwiftUISample/Scripts`.
 Simply run `make strings` to update the string definitions.

-### Appearance & Accessibility
-The app supports the following appearance & accessibility features (there might be more):
-- Dynamic Type size
-- Voiceover: Accessibility labels and values have been added.
-- Contrast and color filter settings
-- Darkmode / Lightmode

-### Input validation
-To validate the email address format a Swift `Regex` pattern is used in combination with some further checks for edge cases.

 ### Models & Data Flow
 This example project follows the following principles.